 How Big is a Beaver’s Tail?

 Beavers have flat tails that are 15 inches long and almost 6 inches wide.
-This massive, broad tail is especially useful when the species are on land.
-As beavers stand with their two hind legs for gnawing along tree trunks and branches, this tail acts as an added leg, allowing the rodent to balance better.
+This massive, broad tail is handy when the species are on land.
+Beavers stand on their two hind legs to gnaw tree trunks and branches.
+The tail acts as an added leg, allowing them to balance better.

-The tail is also used as a lever when beavers want to drag bulky, big, and heavy branches along the bank or by the side of the dam.
+When beavers want to drag bulky, big, and heavy branches along the bank or by the dam’s side, the tail is also used as a lever.

-However, while the tails of beavers stand as an excellent tool, there’s a common misconception regarding their use.
-According to the Washington Department of Fish and Wildlife, the tails of these species aren’t used for plastering mud on the dams.
+While beavers’ tails are an excellent tool, there’s a common misconception.
+According to the Washington Department of Fish and Wildlife, the tails aren’t used for plastering mud on dams.
 While this is a common belief, it is entirely inaccurate.

 Beavers store energy in their tails in the form of fat and increase their fat supply in colder weather by as much as 60%!